Ghostw4lk/ejabberd-app-server-guide/README.md

 ### Requirements:
 - Installed Ejabberd 17.09 (cloned from the github repository)
 - Smack API (Android based)
+- Firebase Cloud Messaging (FCM) enabled in the app

 ### Step 1: Enable push notification service (client side)
 After your user is logged in, you can execute the command to enable the push service with the following code.